 Prepare you document file

-You must have a document file with you when you apply for the visa.
-The file must contain these documents:
+You must have your complete document file with you when you apply for the P1 visa.

 Attend the interview